 I did mention how upset people were about the change from 3 Marriott points per dollar spent to just 2 Marriott points per dollar spent, but unfortunately that change does appear to be set in stone.
 The free annual night was added to compensate for that reduction, but that’s not going to make the card compelling for everyday spending after 8/1.

 As of today, the signup offers for the Starwood consumer and business AMEX cards are very uncompetitive.
 You’ll earn just $100 for spending $1,000 on a new card and another $100 after making a purchase at a SPG or Marriott hotel.
 You won’t earn any bonus points for signing up.
-Click Here to get more details on this card and compare to other cards!

 I am hopeful that the signup bonus points will eventually return, so I would not recommend signing up for the current card offers.
 The signup bonus for the SPG Luxury card has not yet been announced.